-UPDATED 5/7: Windows 10 version 1903, May 2019 Update, is the next major release for devices that roll out after version 1809.
-This is the first for two feature updates coming in 2019, and it delivers several new features and improvements meant to enhance the experience.
+UPDATED 5/24: Windows 10 version 1903, May 2019 Update, is the next major release available for compatible devices starting May 21, 2019.
+This is the first of two feature updates coming in 2019, and it delivers several new features and improvements meant to enhance the experience.

-The new version is not a massive update, but it’s a smaller release that includes many incremental changes and a few new features around performance, design, security, and productivity.
+The new version isn’t a massive update, but it’s a smaller release that includes many incremental changes and a few new features around performance, design, security, and productivity.

 In this guide, we’ll highlight the ten best new features and changes available with the May 2019 Update.
 (You can also check everything that is new with version 1903 in this extensive guide.)

 Top 10 features on Windows 10 version 1903, May 2019 Update